ittner/signal-sticker-tool/README.md

 or just clone the repository, create and enable the virtual-env, and run a `pip install .` from the working copy.
 Developers wanting to modify the code or contribute back some change will probably choose this way first.

+## Running the app on Windows

+To run the app from a Windows command line (assuming you have Python installed and added to your PATH and that have installed signal-sticker-tool following the steps above) you need to make sure you are running Python in UTF-8 mode. the easiers way to do this is by running py using the -Xutf8 parameter, using the following command syntax:

+    py -Xutf8 [full_path_to_signal-sticker-tool] [parameter]

+for example:

+    cd "C:\Users\Bob\Desktop\wojak stickers"
+    py -Xutf8 C:\path-to-your-venv\my-venv\Scripts\signal-sticker-tool login
+    py -Xutf8 C:\path-to-your-venv\my-venv\Scripts\signal-sticker-tool upload

 ## Creating a sticker pack